zedseven/clog/README.md

 [![License: MIT/Apache-2.0](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](LICENSE-MIT)

 A utility for pulling information from the Git commit log of a repo, then processing it into actionable data.
-The name comes from the phrase "Commit Log", but you can also think of it as the kind of shoe.
+The name comes from the phrase "Commit Log", but you can also think of it as the variety of shoe.

 It works by calling `git log` internally then processing the data, following referenced commit revisions, collecting Jira tickets, etc., then displaying the information in a useful way.